MIDTERM EXAMINATION

 ► A higher price reduces quantity demanded.

-► A lower price shifts the demand curve to the right.
+► A lower price shifts the demand curve

 ► Oligopoly.